stevechoiio/vendingmachine/README.md

 ## Reflections

-I have learned the benefits of test driven development.
+I have learned the pros and cons of test driven development.